A girl staring at the camera in front of a brick wall.

 Campaign for change

-• At YoungMinds, we believe that no young person should have to worry about where their next meal is coming from, whether to choose between heating or eating, or where they will sleep that night.
-We know from speaking to young people that these are real concerns that can have an enormous impact on your physical and mental health.
+At YoungMinds, we believe that no young person should have to worry about their basic needs, like food, warmth, or a safe place to sleep.
+We’ve heard firsthand from speaking to young people that these are real concerns that have an enormous impact on your physical and mental health.

-If you want to take action to change this, here are some organisations that campaign on these subjects:
+If you want to take action, here are some organisations you can join in their campaign for change:

 Mental health tips if you're worried about money